realglaxin/Extended-Embed-Builder/README.md

-# Extended Embed Builder
+# Extended Embed Builder Website

-**The Extended Embed Builder For Upcoming Discord-Bot-Typescript-Template!**\
+A simple and efficient embed builder website for the upcoming **Discord Bot TypeScript Template**, the template utilizes a custom embed class initialized in the client to optimize memory usage and performance.\

-This is a fork of https://github.com/cubedhuang/discord-embed-creator btw!
+This is a fork of **cubedhuang/discord-embed-creator** with some modifications for output.